gazebosim/sdf_tutorials/composition/proposal.md

 ##### 1.4.6 `//include/static`

-This allows a the `//model/static` element to be overridden and will affect *all* models transitively included via the `//include` element.
+This allows a the `//model/static` element to be overridden and will affect *all* models transitively included via the `//include` element, and can *only* change values from false to true; `//include/static` can only be false if all models included via the file are non-static.

+This requires `//include/static` to be stored as a tri-state value (unspecified, true, false).

+**Alternatives Considered**:

+The value could be overridden to true or false.
-**WARNING**: Implementations should be careful that `@attached_to` is properly respected when overriding `//model/static`.
+However, implementations would have to be careful that `@attached_to` is properly respected when overriding `//model/static`.
 Normally, if a model is static, its frames will be attached to the world.
 However, if a model is non-static, the attached-to frame should only be within the model itself (to observe proper encapsulation).

 Additionally, it may not be possible to force certain models to be non-static.
 For example, if a `//include/static` is set to false, but the included model is normally a static model with only frames (which is valid), an error should be thrown.

-It is also generally *not* suggested to force a static model to be non-static, as the static model's design may yield undesirable results.
+It would also generally be *not* suggested to force a static model to be non-static, as the static model may not be designed for non-static use, and waste time on debugging.

-**Alternatives Considered**: It may be significantly easier to implement (and reason about) if `//include/static` can *only* override to true.
-`//include/static` can only be false if all included models are non-static.
-This would require  `//include/static` to be stored as a tri-state value (unspecified, true, false), which is viable.

 #### 1.5 Minimal Interface Types for Non-SDFormat Models